Simulations IV

 Let’s first write a simple function that generates the data.
 It takes as input the values of the different parameters and returns a data frame containing all the variables for this analysis.

-Note that the parameter type_rain describes whether \(Rain\) is a random sample from a normal or Bernoulli distribution.
+The parameter type_rain describes whether \(Rain\) is a random sample from a normal or Bernoulli distribution.
 The distributions of rainfall heights can be approximated with a gamma distribution.
 The Bernoulli distribution is used if one only consider the impact of rain or no rain on voter turnout.
 A normal distribution does not represent actual rainfall distributions but is added to run these simulations in other contexts than linking rainfall, voter turnout and election outcomes.

 type_rain can take the values gamma, bernoulli or normal. param_rain represents either \(\sigma_R\) if \(Rain\) is normal, \(p_R\) if it is Bernoulli or a vector of shape and scale parameters for the gamma distribution.